-- An employee trips over an extension cord that lies across the floor but avoids a fall by grabbing the corner of a desk. - An outward-opening door nearly hits a worker who jumps back just in time to avoid a mishap. - Instead of using a ladder, an employee puts a box on top of a drum, loses balance, and stumbles to the ground.
+- An employee trips over an extension cord that lies across the floor but avoids a fall by grabbing the corner of a desk. - An outward-opening door nearly hits a worker who jumps back just in time to avoid a mishap. - Instead of using a ladder, an employee puts a box on top of a drum, loses balance and stumbles to the ground.
 Although the employee is shaken, there is no injury.

 When incidents like these happen, most workers are simply relieved they were not injured and then forget about what happened moments later.
-However, when employees narrowly avoid an accident or injury, everyone should assume they are at risk for that same accident or injury.
-Another person, possibly the employee with the close call, is very likely to be injured by that very same hazard on a future date.
+However, when employees narrowly avoid an accident or injury, every worker should assume that he or she is at risk for that same injury.
+Another person, possibly even the employee with the close call, is very likely to be injured by that very same hazard on a future date.
 In fact, the difference between a near miss and a serious injury is often a fraction of an inch or a split second of time.
-They are red flags waving at employees to let them know something is very wrong or unsafe and requires immediate attention.